CathyBreton/Genomic_Evolution/README.md

 If you use the second workflow.
 <div align="justify">
 A protocol for detection of large chromosome variations in banana using Next Generation Sequencing.
-Breton Catherine, Cenci Alberto, Sardos Julie, Chase Rachel, Ruas Max, Rouard Mathieu & Roux Nicolas Published in October.
-Under review.
+Breton Catherine, Cenci Alberto, Sardos Julie, Chase Rachel, Ruas Max, Rouard Mathieu & Roux Nicolas Published in March 2022.
+Accepted at SpringerNature.
 </div>

 ## Introduction